CAT ruling rejecting appeal of the online sales ban

 September to October 2016 (estimate)

 Receipt of written and oral representations on the statement of objections

 Initial investigation: information gathering, including issuance of formal or informal information requests and parties’ responses.
 CMA analysis and review of parties’ responses to information requests.
 Decision taken to issue statement of objections.

 Competition Appeal Tribunal ruling

 7 September 2018: The Competition Appeal Tribunal (CAT) rejected an appeal of the online sales ban in the golf equipment sector decision brought by the party.

 24 August 2017: The CMA issued an infringement decision to Ping Europe Limited (Ping).

-The investigation is under Chapter I of the Competition Act 1998 and Article 101 of the Treaty on the Functioning of the European Union.
+The CMA found that Ping has been operating an online sales ban, which is not objectively justified, thereby infringing the Chapter I prohibition of the Competition Act 1998 (CA98) and Article 101 of the Treaty on the Functioning of the European Union (TFEU).

 The CMA imposed a financial penalty of £1.45 million on Ping and directed that it brings the online sales ban to an end, and must not impose the same or equivalent terms on other retailers.